Ralo93/pythonCMD/README.md

 ## General info
-This is a repository of my python functions which I used on the command line for fast EDA and scrubbing.
+This is a repository of my python functions which I used on the command line for fast EDA and scrubbing. <br>
+I am currently working on multiple python script pipeline which automatically transforms csv-files until the data is clean enough to further process it with machine learning approaches.

 ## Sources
 Very good book about switching to the command line for data science tasks: <br>